Scanpath Prediction on Information Visualisations: Discussion

 \section{Discussion}

-\textbf{Experiment Results:}\xspace To the best of our knowledge, our method is the first to predict human scanpaths on information visualisations.
-We first compared \methodNameShort to three state-of-the-art methods (PathGAN~\cite{assens2018pathgan}, DCSM~\cite{bao2020human}, and Saltinet~\cite{assens2017saltinet}) using five popular evaluation metrics: the Sequence Score, DTW~\cite{muller2007dynamic}, sTDE~\cite{zanca2018fixatons, wang2011simulating}, Scanmatch~\cite{cristino2010scanmatch}, and Multimatch~\cite{jarodzka2010vector} (see \autoref{fig:quantitative}).
+\textit{Experiment Results.} To the best of our knowledge, our method is the first to predict human scanpaths on information visualisations.
+We first compared \methodNameShort to three state-of-the-art methods (PathGAN~\cite{assens2018pathgan}, DCSM~\cite{bao2020human}, and Saltinet~\cite{assens2017saltinet}) using five popular evaluation metrics: the Sequence Score~\cite{yang2020predicting}, DTW~\cite{muller2007dynamic}, sTDE~\cite{zanca2018fixatons, wang2011simulating}, ScanMatch~\cite{cristino2010scanmatch}, and MultiMatch~\cite{jarodzka2010vector} (see \autoref{table:quantitative}).
 In terms of the Sequence Score, which converts fixations to characters that represent semantic regions, our method outperformed the others with a relative improvement of 11.5\,\% by \textit{mean} and 10.33\,\% by \textit{best}.
-Our method also achieved the best performance for Scanmatch and for two dimensions of Multimatch~(direction and position).
+Our method also achieved the best performance for ScanMatch and for two dimensions of MultiMatch~(direction and position).
 As for the remaining evaluation metrics, our method generally ranked second place, and there was no single method that outperformed all others for all metrics.
 For predicting fixation durations, our method ranks second.
-To our surprise, DCSM~\cite{bao2020human} exceeds the human baseline, which indicates that the variance across human viewers is rather large.
+To our surprise, DCSM~\cite{bao2020human} exceeds the human baseline (0.755 vs 0.730), which indicates that the variance of fixation duration across human viewers is rather large.
 However, it is important to note that current scanpath evaluation metrics have been developed for natural scenes.
 Therefore, it is possible that some metrics do not work as well for quantifying scanpath quality on information visualisations.
 This naturally leads to the question of \emph{Which method is better on information visualisations?}, and more fundamentally, \emph{Which evaluation metrics are suited for scanpath prediction on information visualisations?}